dmirauta/easy-opencl-cpp/README.md

     * A Param struct, to be shared (across all work items)

-* Potential concern for different compilers packing structs differently? (causing missmatch in reading and writing between c++ and opencl?)
+* Potential concern for different compilers packing structs differently? (causing mismatch in reading and writing between c++ and opencl?)